FireworksProject/Hackers_and_Hitchhikers_Guide/README.md

 ========================================================

-This is a collection of documents created and maintained by the members of [The Fireworks Project][1], for members of The Fireworks Project.
-The published guide can be found at [www.fireworksproject.com/guide/index.html][3].
+This is a collection of documents created and maintained by the members of [The Fireworks Project][1] as a sort of owners' manual.
+The published guide can be found at [www.fireworksproject.com/guide/overview][3].

-The document source is in [Markdown][2] format in the `src/` folder.
-Markdown is great for easy conversion to many other formats.
+The document collection source is in [Markdown][2] format in the `src/` folder.
+Markdown is used for easy conversion to other formats.

-The published document collection in HTML form can also be found in the `dist` folder.
+The document collection source can also be found in the `dist` folder in HTML .

 License
 -------